mrpola06/EGR_115_GROUP1_PROJECT2/README.md

 - Orbital distance: The distance of orbiting object from the surface of the planet

 To do this the code takes these user inputs:
+- Preset planet values (mass and radius)
-- Mass of the Planet
+- Custom Mass of the Planet
-- Radius of the planet
+- Custom Radius of the planet

-Then a menue opens up asking if the user would like to provide either:
+Then a menu opens up asking if the user would like to provide either:
-1. Distance away from the surface
+- Distance away from the surface or
-2. Orbiting Velocity
+- Orbiting Velocity

-The code takes this data and creates a 3d plot of the orbiting object and its path around the chosen planet.
+The code takes these user inputs and uses the basic gravitational equations to create data to be used for a 3d plot of the orbiting object and its path around the chosen planet.

 ## Project Components
 The Orbital distance or Velocity calculator is composed of one MATLAB file with 4 defined sections.